syntasso/instruqt-kubecon/05-introduce-and-view-controller-specific-logs/assignment.md

 👀 Request a website
 ==============

-In the `K8s Shell` tab request a Custom Resource of type `Website`.
+In the `K8s Shell` tab, request a Custom Resource of type `Website`.
 It is easiest to use the generated sample file available in the `Code editor` tab under `./config/samples/kubecon_v1beta1_website.yaml`.

 To use this file, apply it to the Kubernetes cluster with: